DeepHiveMind/AWS_GraphDB_AWS-API-GW_AWS-Lambda_Visualization_Pipeline/README.md

 # Visualize data in Amazon Neptune using VIS.js library

-Amazon Neptune is a fast, reliable, fully managed graph database service available from AWS.
-With Amazon Neptune you can use open source and popular graph query languages such as
-	- **Apache TinkerPop Gremlin** for **property graph databases** or
-	- **SPARQL** for **W3C RDF model graph databases**.

-This Project I'm leveraging the below architecture to Visualize graph data using
+This project is a **custom Visualization pipeline** on top of AWS Neptune GraphDB Cluster using Open source Visualization library by creating **RESTful interafce on top of Neptune DB** with the leverage of AWS API G/W, AWS Lambda primarily.
+I'm leveraging the below architecture to Visualize graph data using
 	- an open source [VIS.js](http://visjs.org) library along with
 	- AWS API Gateway
 	- AWS Lambda functions